peterkaminski/supersimple/README.md

 There are files for a simple website included in this repository, in the `templates` and `site` directories.
 You can remove them and replace them with your own.

-Pro tip: add the filenames of the HTML files in your `templates` directory to the `.gitignore` file in `site`.
-That will help keep you from getting confused about which HTML files to edit.
+The `.gitignore` file in `site` is set to ignore all HTML files in `site`.
+It's meant to help keep you from getting confused about which HTML files to edit; you should edit the files in `template`, and any files in `template` will overwrite any files in `site` when you run Super Simple.

 ## Running Locally